 Warm, comforting, and hearty Beef and Bean Stew sweetened with apple juice.
 This tasty dish…

-This mouthwatering Guinness Beef Stew with the unmistakable flavor of Guinness stout is rich and robust.
-Perfect served with mashed potatoes or crusty bread.
+Mouthwatering and robust Guinness Beef Stew with the unmistakable flavor of Guinness stout.
+Perfect with mashed potatoes or crusty bread.

 Last weekend, I bought a 6-pack of Guinness stout to make this Guinness Brown Sugar Glazed Corned Beef.
 With 5 bottles left, I have decided to use it for yet another recipe and this time it is this rich and robust Guinness Beef Stew.
 I am glad I did because this stew is super yummy and comforting served with mashed potatoes on a cold day.